dzervoudakes/grindstonejs/README.md

 ##### before()

-_Inserts new content before the target element.
+_Insert new content before the target element.
 New content can be either HTML input as a string or existing DOM elements._

 ```
 $(selector).before(content);